-- h.
+- g.
 Any substantial deviation, changes to the floor plan, site plan or building exterior which alters or intensifies the alcoholic beverages service shall be subject to review and approval by the Planning Commission. - 6.
 Live entertainment and customer dancing are prohibited (including amplified music, disc jockeys, live music whether acoustic or amplified, and live performances of all kinds) per Section 17.04.050, ("Entertainment, Live"), with the exception of administratively approved Temporary Minor Special Event Permits and Limited Live Entertainment Permits in conformance with HBMC Sections 17.42.150 and 17.42.190. - a.
 Entertainment, music, speakers, televisions, or audio or visual media of any type, whether amplified or unamplified, shall be prohibited on the exterior of the building, in the open-air areas and within the outdoor patio. - 7.
 The establishment shall not adversely affect the welfare of the residents, and/or commercial establishments nearby. - 8.
 The business shall prevent unruliness and boisterous activities of the patrons on the outdoor patio, outside the business, or in the immediate area. - 9.
 Noise emanating from the property shall be within the limitations prescribed by the City's Noise Ordinance (Hermosa Beach Municipal Code Chapter 8.24) and shall not create a nuisance to surrounding residential neighborhoods, and/or commercial establishments. - 10.
 The exterior of the premises shall be maintained in a neat and clean manner, and maintained free of graffiti at all times. - 11.
-If the operation of the establishment poses a risk or harm to persons or property, the Police Chief may direct the presence of a police approved doorman and/or security personnel to eliminate the problem, at the owner/operator's expense.
-If the problem persists, the Chief then shall submit a report to the Planning Commission, which will automatically initiate a review of this Conditional Use Permit and Parking Plan by the Planning Commission. - 12.
-All exterior lighting shall be downcast and fully shielded, and illumination shall be contained within the property boundaries.
-New lighting shall be energy-conserving and motion detector lighting shall be used for all light except low-level (three feet or less in height) security lighting.
-Lamp bulbs and images for new fixtures shall not be visible from within any on-site or off-site residential unit.
-New exterior lighting shall not be deemed finally approve until 30 days after installation, during which period the Building Official may order the dimming or modification of any illumination found to be excessively brilliant or impactful to nearby properties. - 13.
-To reduce marine debris associated with take-out containers, the establishment shall not use take-out containers with a "No. 6" recycle code.
+The establishment shall have security personnel on-duty during the hours of alcohol sales, service and consumption at the owner/operator's expense.
+In addition to other security duties at the hotel property, the security personnel shall be responsible for monitoring the dining and alcohol service area to address any loud, boisterous or unruly behavior.
+If the security personnel are not able to reduce or eliminate incidents and problems at the hotel property, the Chief of Police my direct the establishment to hire additional security personnel, at the owner/operators expense, who will have the sole responsibility of monitoring the dining and alcohol service area within the hotel property.
+If the problem persists, the Chief of Police shall submit a report to the Planning Commission, which will automatically initiate a review of this Conditional Use Permit and Parking Plan by the Planning Commission.
+If the establishment can demonstrate the security personnel is no longer necessary, to the satisfaction of the Police Chief and/or a reduced impact to the City's services, such as, but not limited to a reduction in the number and severity of Calls for Service (CFS) directly attributed to the hotel property, over a twelve month period, the Police Chief may modify the requirement for security personnel.
+If there is no longer a necessity for security personnel, then the requirement to have security personnel shall be annulled upon notification from the